leanchess/leanchess.github.io/index.md

 <a name="lcgrand"></a>
 ## LeanGrandChess

-An implementation of Grand Chess in 383 bytes, same size as [Atomchess] (FIDE pieces on 8x8 board).
+An implementation of Grand Chess in 383 bytes, same size as [Atomchess] (which only implements FIDE pieces on 8x8 board).

 ![LCGRAND](images/lcgrand.png)